tmrowe/hibernate-prototype/README.md

 Code:
 - Take specific required dependencies from Spring Boot Starters?
-- Auto generate simple CRUD endpoints?
+- Add controllers for List and AccountList repositories.
-- Add controllers for List and Accountlist repositories.
+- Have services call other services rather than repositories.

 Testing:
 - Define test cases to check object equality.